arbakker/iso19119-nl-parser/README.md

-# pdok-service-md-extractor
+# iso19139-nl-reader

-Converts (geo) service metadata documents (ISO 19119) to JSON.
-For now specifically targets "Nederlands metadata profiel op ISO 19119 voor services 1.2" metadata documents.
+Reader for metadata documents (ISO 19139).
+CLI application converts metadata document (XML) to JSON.
+For now only service metadata is supported (ISO19119).

 ## Dependencies